amabdallah/WaM-DaM/README.md

 Check out this interactive WaM-DaM logical data model <a href="http://amabdallah.github.io/WaM-DaM/" target="_blank">(WaM-DaM schema)</a> and see the full [Documentation](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Documentation.md) abou WaM-DaM architecture

-#### Use Cases (Draft)
+#### Use Cases
 In the Getting Started with WaM-DaM section above, you can get an empty database of WaM-DaM.
 Then the Documentation section gives you an idea about WaM-DaM tables, what they mean, and how they are connected with each other.
-In this section we offer a simple use case as an example that you can follow to use WaM-DaM as a repository for data.
-We hope that you can follow the logic of the use case to build a WaM-DaM database for your own data.
-This Use Cases page provide instrucutions that you can follow.
-<a href="https://github.com/amabdallah/WaM-DaM/tree/master/Files/Use_Cases" target="_blank">Use cases</a>
+This section provids sizx used cases that demonestrate the capabilities of WaM-DaM and how users can benifeit from it.
+These uses cases need the prepopulated WaM-DaM SQLite database.
+Check out the SQL scripts that guide you for the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/Files/Use_Cases" target="_blank">use cases</a>

 Check out more info about the project and [Rationale and Context](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale_Context.md) of WaM-DaM development